abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 well-developed cortices and speech centers but we also have the lower functioning parts that are influenced by basic unwholesome tendencies toward territory, ownership, and a sense of “me” and “mine.”
-These tendencies are still part of our cultural inheritance, our *kamma*, and our biology.
+These tendencies are still part of our cultural inheritance, our kamma, and our biology.
 No matter how skilled we are with an ability to speak, no matter how clever we are in the way we think and analyze, these tendencies still come bubbling up.